Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 **Do you think your grandpa would be proud of you?**

 *"I think he’d understand me.
 We never talked about it, but I know the stuff I’m talking about bothered him.
-He’d watch the news when we pulled out of…wherever... then shake his head and grumble something under his breath and have a drink.
+He’d watch the news when we pulled out of... wherever... then shake his head and grumble something under his breath and have a drink.
 But it stopped being about making the old man proud a long time ago."*

 Derek finishes his workout and moves to a floor mat to do some final stretches.